housecricket/all-about-coding-interview-questions/README.md

 ![data science 101](https://i.imgur.com/oX4hSbk.jpg)
+It contains top 1000+ programming problems frequently asked Tech Giants with detailed worked-out solutions both ịn JavaScript, C/C++, Python and so on.
 # Coding Interview Questions

 Coding interview questions - with answers.
 The answers are given by the community.
 Please create a PR (pull request) in the following cases.